 To expect Quan to turn that around in less than a year is absurd.
 To suggest, as recall backers do, that she ignores the community demand for more officers overlooks the limited resources with which she has to work.
 How would recall backers propose to pay for additional officers?

 It's not that the city lacks income.
 Its residents pay some of the highest property tax rates in the region.
-The problem is that the city has spent beyond its means for more than
+The problem is that the city has spent beyond its means for more than a decade, running up debts that now are coming due and failing to plan for those payments.

 The full magnitude of the problem was hidden from public view when Quan took office.
 City finance officials failed to properly account for internal borrowing, optimistically estimated revenues and underestimated predictable upcoming costs.